 At the college level, the study of History involves not simply learning facts about people and places of the past, but also sharpening your skills of analysis and interpretation.
 As a History major, you will develop your talent in research, reporting, evaluating evidence and artifacts, and gaining understanding of your own and foreign cultures.
 Importantly, you’ll learn to effectively analyze the past, while also preparing to become a critical thinker and leader of tomorrow.

-As a Penn State Altoona History major, your studies will begin with a broad exploration in two of three central historic perspectives:
+As a Penn State Altoona History major, your studies will begin with a broad exploration in two of the three following central historic perspectives:

 You will also choose among courses on a wide range of topics and eras in American, European, Asian, and world history, from the ancient Mediterranean and China to contemporary America and the Middle East, and focusing on such subjects as madness, the environment, major wars and their eras, women’s history, and public history — the practice of working with historical artifacts and documents and making them accessible to the public.